 A treat for the eyes and ears, Meet Me in St. Louis never fails to win me over with its charm and heart, but I really get a kick out of its character-based comedy.
 And while many other films have tried to duplicate its formula (the rather dreadful Summer Holiday- 1948), they only wind up getting the material trappings right.
-Meet Me in St. Louis - from its talented cast and their inimitable chemistry, to the creative artists behind the scenes, to the degree of loving care lavished on this entire production by Vincente Minnelli and producer Arthur Freed (who co-wrote the lovely song "You and I" and voiced Leon Ames' voice) - is a film that remains in a class by itself.
+Meet Me in St. Louis—from its talented cast and their inimitable chemistry, to the creative artists behind the scenes, to the degree of loving care lavished on this entire production by Vincente Minnelli and producer Arthur Freed (who co-wrote the lovely song "You and I" and dubbed Leon Ames' singing voice)—is a film that remains in a class by itself.

 |Marjorie Main as Katie|

 WHAT I LOVE ABOUT THIS FILM

 From all this gushing praise you’d think Meet Me in St. Louis was a movie I’ve been in love with all my life.
 On the contrary, I saw the film in its entirety for the first time in 2007.
 My avoidance of Meet Me in St. Louis for so years stemmed from an assumption on my part that it was just another one of those aggressively quaint, synthetically folksy period musicals that tend to cause me to break out in hives (think The Music Man or Hello, Dolly!).
 Nothing wears me down faster than hardened show biz pros barnstorming their way through cloying depictions of homespun simplicity.